Assyrianfidi/ChronaWorkFlow/DEPLOYMENT.md

 ## Current Issue
 The deployment is configured as "static" but this is a full-stack application with an Express server.
 The deployment fails because static deployments cannot run server code.

-## Required Changes for Deployment
+## ✅ SOLUTION: Manual Configuration Required

-To fix the deployment, you need to manually update the deployment settings in the Replit interface:
+The `.replit` file currently has `deploymentTarget = "static"` which causes the deployment to fail.
+Since this file cannot be automatically edited, you need to manually update the deployment settings in the Replit interface.

-### 1. Change Deployment Type
+### Step 1: Change Deployment Type
-- In the Replit interface, go to the **Deployments** tab
+1. Go to the **Deployments** tab in your Replit project
+2. Click on **Configure** or **Edit Deployment**
-- Change the deployment type from **Static** to **Autoscale**
+3. Change the deployment type from **Static** to **Autoscale**

-### 2. Update Build and Run Configuration
+### Step 2: Update Build and Run Configuration
-Set the following configuration values:
+Set the following configuration values in the deployment settings:

 **Build Command:**
 ```